maurobernardi/fdaSP/README.md

 Load the Inflation dataset.
 We consider the quarterly changes in the Consumer Price Index (CPIAUCSL,CPILFESL) as a measure of inflation.
-Inflation is predicted using quarterly data from several macroeconomic indicators, see .
+Inflation is predicted using quarterly data from several macroeconomic indicators, see (Bernardi et al. 2024).
 In this example, we consider quarterly observations for the period from 1991-Q3 to 2023-Q4.
-Further details on the variables used and their sources can be found in the data appendix of .
+Further details on the variables used and their sources can be found in the data appendix of (Bernardi et al. 2024).

 The field of natural language processing (NLP) has become mostly dominated by deep learning approaches (Young et al.,